collective/collective.quickupload/README.txt

          if a mediatype is set in request :

-          -  an error will be raised in the form when the file content-type selected is not correct, when using the pure javascript tool.
+          -  with fileuploader.js an error is raised in the form when a file content-type selected is not correct.

-          -  with Flashupload only choosed content types are shown in selection  window, with a specific message "select images", "select video files" (...).
+          -  with Flashupload, only choosed content types are shown in selection  window, with a specific message "select images", "select video files" (...).

       -  force portal_type

          if portal_type is not set in request, content_type_registry is used to find the good portal_type, otherwise the "File" portal_type will be used.

  - a basic Plone Control panel with some options::